Murray Valley National Park

 Photo InformationTim Clark @timclark1

-Sign up for the Massive Murray Paddle (MMP), the longest canoe race in the world.
-Held every year, hundreds take part in the 404km race over five days from Yarrawonga to Swan Hill.
+Sign up for the Massive Murray Paddle, the longest canoe race in the world.
+Held every year, hundreds take part in the 415km race over five days.
+For those who are up for the challenge, it’s a pretty epic way to see the best bits of this mighty river.